ogecko/alpaca-benro-polaris/docs/stellarium.md

 4. The Reticle should imediately shift to your selected target
 5. All RA/Dec coordinates sent and received from Polaris will now be offset by this amount.

-To reset the RA/Dec Offset, restard the driver.
+To reset the RA/Dec Offset, restart the driver.
 For more understanding of how this works refer to Section 3 below.

 ## 3. Improving Aiming Accuracy

+### Understanding RA to Alt/Az - Location/Time Offset

 ### Understanding AI Learning - Alt/Az Offset